 Have you ever considered massage therapy as part of your wellness routine?
 What if I told you massage therapy could provide the following: pain relief; reduction in stress; better sleep; and, lower blood pressure.
 Just to name a few benefits.

-Specific to osteoarthritis in the knee, a research study funded by the National Center for Complementary and Integrative Health (NCCIH) found that a 60-minute “dose” of Swedish massage therapy performed once a week for pain was both optimal and practical.5
+Here are some findings: American Massage Therapy Association ♦ Specific to osteoarthritis in the knee, a research study funded by the National Center for Complementary and Integrative Health (NCCIH) found that a 60-minute “dose” of Swedish massage therapy performed once a week for pain was both optimal and practical.5 ♦ Two recent clinical studies report that patients with diabetic peripheral neuropathy in their feet can significantly benefit from foot massage.
+Each study relied on a different massage technique, although both shared similarly positive conclusions. ♦Though limited, there have been a few studies that point to a positive connection between massage and migraine relief.

 Note: Before your insurance will pay for the massage, you must provide proof from your primary health care physician that it is a medically necessary procedure.
-Continue reading Massage & Wellness
+Continue reading Massage & Wellness→